matgoebl/nodemcu-wifimusicledclock/README.md

 Published under the MIT License.

-A gadget that uses a ring of ws2812 RGB LEDs to display the time or a running light, plays melodies, calls HTTP trigger on a button press and provides a http API.
+A gadget that uses a ring of ws2812 RGB LEDs to display the time or a running light, plays melodies, calls HTTP trigger on a button press and provides an http API.

 Hardware